Burano Itinerary from Murano Venice

 Powered by GetYourGuide

-Murano island venice scaled
+Murano island venice boat on the canal

-Murano Island Venice
+Murano Island Venice brown wooden boat

 Day 2: Burano & Venice